Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Preliminaries

-\textbf{Flooding}: In this step, the adversary manipulates a large number of bots to persistently send TCP-like flows to congest the target links by consuming their bandwidth.
+{\textbf{Flooding}:} The adversary manipulates a large number of bots to persistently send TCP-like flows to congest the target links by consuming their bandwidth.
 Note that a rational adversary will cautiously manipulate his bots in a reasonable rate to avoid being detected by the rate-based detecting mechanisms.
-In addition, the adversary also constantly checks the target links to see whether they are successfully congested.